 Make sure your passport has at least six months' validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 Safety and security

-We advise you to exercise normal safety precautions.
+We advise you to exercise normal safety precautions while in Germany.
 Exercise common sense and look out for suspicious behaviour, as you would in Australia.
-You should monitor the media for potential risks to your safety and security.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.

 The German Government continues to express concern about possible security risks in Germany and maintains heightened security measures around the country, including at airports and major train stations.